Autumn Lights and Frosty Trails – A Girls’ Trip from Spital am Semmering over Kampalpe

 From Damböckhaus, there are two ways up to the 2,076-meter summit:

 A steeper and trickier path from the left, or a more gradual (but longer) route that leads toward Fischerhütte.
-(I uploaded some photos from this trail after our last visit to Schneeberg.)

 In this “pleasant breeze” we managed to reach the Damböckhaus, and after about 15 minutes the kids had fully adjusted and weren’t fazed by the storm anymore.